anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The conditions of conquest are always easy.
-We have but to toil awhile, endure awhile, believe always, and never turn back."</i>
+<i>"The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low and achieving our mark."</i>
 <br>
-<b>- Seneca the Younger</b>
+<b>- Michelangelo</b>
 </blockquote>
 </p>